2010 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 11 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that had been last used during 2006 and were used again during 2014.
 This is the same list used in the 2006 season, except for the names Mario and Ruby, which replaced Milenyo and Reming, respectively, though both names were not assigned in this season.

 Retirement

 During their 2011 annual session, the ESCAP/WMO Typhoon Committee announced that the name Fanapi would be retired from its naming lists and was replaced with the name Rai.

 The name Juan was retired from PAGASA's list of names after causing more than Php1 billion worth of damage across the Philippines.
 The name Katring was also removed.
-Both were replaced with the names Jose and Kanor (the latter of which would replaced by Karding) when this list was reused in 2014.
+Both were replaced with the names Jose and Kanor (the latter of which would be replaced by Karding) when this list was reused in 2014.